evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 - traffic timing can be measured accurately to answer whether extension headers are slower than plain IP6 packets;

-- traffic can be capture into .pcap file at the source and at the destination for later analysis.
+- traffic can be captured into .pcap file at the source and at the destination for later analysis.

-Future phases will send probes to non-collaborating nodes with a much reduce probing speed.
+Future phases will send probes to non-collaborating nodes with a much reduced probing speed.
 The destination will include {{ALEXA}} top-n websites, popular CDN, as well as random prefix from the IPv6 global routing table.
 A revision of this IETF draft will describe those experiments.

 # Measurements

 ## Vantage Points

-Several servers were used worldwide (albeit missing South America and Africa as authors were unable to have IPv6 servers in these regions). {{table_vantage}} lists all the vantage points together with their AS number and country.
+Several servers were used worldwide (albeit missing Africa as authors were unable to find IPv6 servers in these regions). {{table_vantage}} lists all the vantage points together with their AS number and country.

 {::include ./vantage_as.inc}
 {: #table_vantage title="All vantage AS"}